-- Definition of Risk Management - ERM Process with key activities, tools and deliverables for each step in the ERM Process - 2.
-The risk management framework guides the Board in identifying units/business lines and enterprise-level risk exposures, as well as the effectiveness of risk management strategies.
+2. The risk management framework guides the Board in identifying units/business lines and enterprise-level risk exposures, as well as the effectiveness of risk management strategies.

-Chapter 3 of Volume 1 - Strategic RM Manual provides the Bank's Risk Governance Framework which covers the responsibilities of BOD and Senior Management, including the three (3) levels of Risk Management: Strategic, Portfolio and Transactional level, all having different responsibilities in identifying, mitigating/controlling (setting RM Strategies) as well as monitoring and reporting risks.
+Chapter 2 of Volume 1: Risk Management Framework provides the Bank's Risk Governance Framework which covers the responsibilities of BOD and Senior Management, including the three (3) levels of Risk Management: Strategic, Portfolio and Transactional level, all having different responsibilities in identifying, mitigating/controlling (setting RM Strategies) as well as monitoring and reporting risks.
 The Bank's Risk Governance Framework is also articulated in the Annual Report including its enterprise or group-wide RM implementation and oversight which includes all LBP Subsidiaries.

-Information showing the Board's oversight responsibility on the establishment of a sound enterprise risk management framework and how the Board was guided by the framework.
+In the information showing the Board's oversight responsibility on the establishment of a sound enterprise risk management framework and how the Board was guided by the framework:

-- A. The Board delegates the oversight responsibility on the establishment of a sound enterprise risk management framework to the Risk Oversight Committee or RISKCOM, a Board-level committee.
-As embodied in the board-approved RISKCOM Charter, the RISKCOM shall be primarily responsible for: - 1.
-Fulfilling statutory, fiduciary and regulatory responsibilities. - 2.
-Advising the Board of Directors, of the overall current and future risk appetite, oversee senior management's adherence to the risk appetite statement. - 3.
-Ensuring the alignment of risk management objectives with overall business strategies and performance goals.

-- 4. Reporting the state of the risk culture of the Bank by developing and overseeing the risk management programs of the Bank which include the following: - a.
-Oversee the Bank's risk management framework. - 1) The Committee shall oversee the enterprise risk management framework and ensure periodic review of the effectiveness of the risk management systems and recovery plans; - 2) Ensure that corrective actions are promptly implemented to address risk management concerns. - b.
-Oversee adherence to risk appetite. - The Committee shall ensure that the current and emerging risk exposures are consistent with the Bank's strategic direction and overall risk appetite; - 2) It shall assess the overall status of adherence to the risk appetite based on the quality of compliance with the limit structure, policies and procedures relating to risk management and control, and performance of management among others. - c.
-Oversee the risk management function and approval of proposals regarding the Bank's enterprise wide policies, procedures and adoption of best practices relative to asset and liability management, credit, market, interest rate, liquidity and business operations risks, among others, ensuring that: - 1) Risk Management systems are in place; - 2) Limits/tolerance levels are observed; - 3) System of limits remain effective; and - 4) Immediate corrective actions are taken whenever limits are breached or whenever necessary. - d.
-Ensuring compliance to written policies and procedures relating to the management of risks throughout the Bank.
+- The Board delegates the oversight responsibility on the establishment of a sound enterprise risk management framework to the Risk Oversight Committee or RiskCom, a Board-level committee.
+As embodied in the board-approved RiskCom Charter, the RiskCom shall be primarily responsible for: - a.
+Fulfilling statutory, fiduciary and regulatory responsibilities. - b.
+Advising the Board of Directors, of the overall current and future risk appetite, oversee senior management's adherence to the risk appetite statement. - c.
+Ensuring the alignment of risk management objectives with overall business strategies and performance goals. - d.
+Reporting the state of the risk culture of the Bank by developing and overseeing the risk management programs of the Bank which include the following: - 1) Oversee the Bank's risk management framework. - The Committee shall oversee the enterprise risk management framework and ensure periodic review of the effectiveness of the risk management systems and recovery plans; - Ensure that corrective actions are promptly implemented to address risk management concerns. - 2) Oversee adherence to risk appetite. - The Committee shall ensure that the current and emerging risk exposures are consistent with the Bank's strategic direction and overall risk appetite; - It shall assess the overall status of adherence to the risk appetite based on the quality of compliance with the limit structure, policies and procedures relating to risk management and control, and performance of management among others.

-This shall include:

-- 1) Comprehensive risk management approach; - 2) Detailed structure of limits, guidelines and other parameters used to govern risk-taking units; - 3) Clear delineation of lines of responsibilities for managing risk; - 4) Adequate system for measuring risk; and - 5) Effective internal controls and a comprehensive risk reporting process.

-- e.
-Responsible for the appointment/selection, remuneration, and dismissal of the Chief Risk Officer (CRO).
-It shall also ensure that the risk management function has adequate resources and effectively oversee the risk taking activities of the Bank; and - f.
-Oversee the continuing education program to enhance its members' understanding of relevant regulatory and banking industry issues.
+- 3) Oversee the risk management function and approval of proposals regarding the Bank's enterprise wide policies, procedures and adoption of best practices relative to asset and liability management, credit, market, interest rate, liquidity and business operations risks, among others, ensuring that: - Risk Management systems are in place; - Limits/tolerance levels are observed; - System of limits remain effective; and - Immediate corrective actions are taken whenever limits are breached or whenever necessary. - 4) Ensuring compliance to written policies and procedures relating to the management of risks throughout the Bank.
+This shall include: - Comprehensive risk management approach; - Detailed structure of limits, guidelines and other parameters used to govern risk-taking units; - Clear delineation of lines of responsibilities for managing risk; - Adequate system for measuring risk; and - Effective internal controls and a comprehensive risk reporting process. - 5) Responsible for the appointment/selection, remuneration, and dismissal of the Chief Risk Officer (CRO).
+It shall also ensure that the risk management function has adequate resources and effectively oversee the risk taking activities of the Bank; and - 6) Oversee the continuing education program to enhance its members' understanding of relevant regulatory and banking industry issues.